robertmandory-alt/P11/DATABASE_MIGRATION_INSTRUCTIONS.md

     END IF;
 END $$;

--- Step 3: Migrate existing data from name field to first_name and last_name
+-- Step 3: Migrate existing data from 'name' field to first_name and last_name
-UPDATE public.personnel
+-- This splits full names into first and last names UPDATE public.personnel
 SET
     first_name = CASE